rlucio/cinder-violin-driver-havana/README.md

     Examples:

-    For devstack: cp -r cinder /opt/stack/cinder
+    For devstack: 'cp -r cinder /opt/stack/cinder'

-    For ubuntu: cp -r cinder /usr/local/lib/python2.7/dist-packages/cinder
+    For ubuntu: 'cp -r cinder /usr/local/lib/python2.7/dist-packages/cinder'

+3. Create an openstack igroup on the Violin v6xxx array.

+    'igroup create name openstack'

+4. If you haven't setup iSCSI on your array, follow your system documentation to enable iSCSI and configure your HBAs with appropriate IP addresses.

-3. Configure cinder to use the violin driver (see below).
+5. Configure cinder to use the violin driver (see below).

-4. Restart cinder-volume.
+6. Restart cinder-volume.

 Configuration
 -------------